 In South Carolina, automobile insurance carriers are required to offer several kinds of coverage by law.
-Most people know about liability coverage, which is the insurance you buy to protect other people in case you’re ever at fault in an accident.
+Most people know about liability coverage, which is the insurance you buy to protect other people in case you’re ever at fault in a car accident.
 There are other kinds of insurance too – called things like “UM,” “UIM,” “PIP,” and “Med-Pay.”

 People often talk about “full coverage” insurance.
 This means different things to different people, but “full coverage” in South Carolina means that the policy satisfies the mandatory minimums.
 Here is the required coverage: